-Welcome from Ranee Thakar, International Council Represenative for South Asia
+Welcome from Jyotsna Acharya, International Council Representative for South Asia

-I am delighted to welcome you to the South Asia international membership web page.
+I would like to welcome you to the South Asia International Representative Committee webpage.

-Please feel free to reach out to me with your queries and/or feedback!
+Please feel free to reach out to me if you have any queries or brilliant ideas to discuss.

 International Representative Committees (IRCs)